pdm-project/pdm/CONTRIBUTING.md

    where `fork` is the remote name of the fork repository.

 **ProTips:**
-1. Don't modify code on the master branch, the master branch should always keep in track with origin/master.
+1. Don't modify code on the master branch, the master branch should always keep track of origin/master.

    To update master branch to date:
    ```bash